-- Subject to the Intercreditor Agreement, Equipment Notes acquired under the Note Purchase Agreement and issued on a recourse basis by United in a separate secured loan transaction in connection with the financing by United of each Aircraft during the Delivery Period and all monies paid on such Equipment Notes and any proceeds from any sale of such Equipment Notes held in such Trust.
-Equipment Notes held in each Trust will be registered in the name of the Subordination Agent on behalf of such Trust for purposes of giving effect to the provisions of the Intercreditor Agreement. - The rights of such Trust to acquire Equipment Notes under the Note Purchase Agreement. - The rights of such Trust under the applicable Escrow Agreement to request the Escrow Agent to withdraw from the Depositary funds sufficient to enable such Trust to purchase Equipment Notes after the initial issuance date of the Certificates (the "Issuance Date") during the Delivery Period. - The rights of such Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights). - · All monies receivable under the Liquidity Facility for such Trust. - Funds from time to time deposited with the applicable Trustee in accounts relating to such Trust (such as interest and principal payments on the Equipment Notes held in such Trust).
+• Subject to the Intercreditor Agreement, Series B Equipment Notes acquired under the Note Purchase Agreement and issued on a recourse basis by United with respect to each Aircraft and all monies paid on such Series B Equipment Notes and any proceeds from any sale of such Series B Equipment Notes held in the Class B Trust.
+Series B Equipment Notes held in the Class B Trust will be registered in the name of the Subordination Agent on behalf of the Class B Trust for purposes of giving effect to the provisions of the Intercreditor Agreement.

+- The rights of the Class B Trust to acquire Series B Equipment Notes under the Note Purchase Agreement. - The rights of the Class B Trust under the Intercreditor Agreement (including all monies receivable in respect of such rights). - All monies receivable under the Liquidity Facility for the Class B Trust. - Funds from time to time deposited with the Class B Trustee in accounts relating to the Class B Trust (such as interest and principal payments on the Series B Equipment Notes held in the Class B Trust).

+On the initial issuance date of the Class B Certificates (the "Issuance Date"), the Class B Trust will purchase pursuant to the Note Purchase Agreement the Series B Equipment Notes issued by United and secured by the Aircraft using the proceeds of the Offering.
+The Class AA Trust has previously purchased the Series AA Equipment Notes issued by United and secured by the Aircraft using the proceeds of the offering of the Class AA Certificates, and the Class A Trust has previously purchased the Series A Equipment Notes issued by United and secured by the Aircraft using the proceeds of the offering of the Class A Certificates.

-The Certificates of each Trust will be issued in fully registered form only and will be subject to the provisions described below under "-Book-Entry; Delivery and Form".
-The Certificates will be issued only in denominations of \$1,000 or integral multiples thereof, except that one Certificate of each Trust may be issued in a different denomination.
+The Class B Certificates will be issued in fully registered form only and will be subject to the provisions described below under "-Book-Entry; Delivery and Form".
+The Class B Certificates will be issued only in denominations of \$1,000 or integral multiples thereof, except that one Class B Certificate may be issued in a different denomination.
 (Section 3.01)

-The Certificates represent interests in the respective Trusts, and all payments and distributions thereon will be made only from the Trust Property of the related Trust.
-(Section 3.09) The Certificates do not represent an interest in or obligation of United, any Trustee, any of the Loan Trustees, any Liquidity Provider or any affiliate of any of the foregoing.
+The Class B Certificates represent interests in the Class B Trust, and all payments and distributions thereon will be made only from the Trust Property of the Class B Trust.
+(Section 3.09) The Class B Certificates do not represent an interest in or obligation of United, any Trustee, any of the Loan Trustees, any Liquidity Provider or any affiliate of any of the foregoing.